 '''

-/nfs4/soleil.ce.chalmers.se/4/MCC092/Y2017/viva ckt.raw &
+/usr/local/cad/course/MCC092/Y2018/viva ckt.raw &

 '''

 Cadence is started also when you invoke only ViVa, so this step usually takes quite some time.
-First a small window is shown where you are asked about using the ADE XL license fir ADE L. After that the usual waveform viewer window appears.
-You can specify the nodes you want to plot by doubleclicking on the signal in the lower left corner as you see in the screenshot below.
+First a small window is shown where you are asked about using the ADE XL license for ADE L. After that the usual waveform-viewer window appears.
+You have to specify where the results file is located by choosing File->Open Results in the upper left corner.
+Select the file called .raw.
+Then to the left the signals folder appear.
+For example called tran if you ran a transient analysis.
+If you doubleclick on the folder icon you will see symbols for the signals in the lower left corner.
+You can specify the signals you want to plot by doubleclicking on the signal as you see in the screenshot below.